TheThingILearn/SDK-Emulator/README.md

 git clone https://github.com/TheThingILearn/SDK-Emulator
 ```
 ### enviormant veribal
-set up your enviormant veribal copy and paste it to the end of your .bashrc file it should be a hidden file in the home directory
+set up your enviormant veribal copy and paste it to the end of your .bashrc file. the file should be a hidden so for show the file
-do `ctrl+h` to show hidden files
+do `ctrl+h` and you should now see the file
 ```
 export ANDROID_USER_HOME=$HOME/.android
 export ANDROID_HOME=$HOME/.android